AN OLD COWGIRL LOOKS BACK

 Did I have great folks, yup yup yup I surely did!

 by then I was married and living with my working cowboy husband Bryson Laird, on the Lake Creek Ranch, near Windthorst, Texas.
 Tabari was used by Bryson daily as a ranch horse at Lake Creek.
 I barrel raced her and roped off her, too.
 She was the first horse of mine that I ever cut cattle on, heading, herding and moving them on the ranch.

 'Jiggs', My first Quarter Horse and all-time best friend, photo 1955.

-Jiggs all her life with me.
+Jiggs lived all but her first year of life with me.
 She died in 1975.

 Midwestern University, Wichita Falls, Texas; cowboys and would-be cowboys, about 1958.